About This Disease

 Leptospirosis is a bacterial disease that affects humans and animals.
+It is caused by the bacteria of the genus Leptospira.
 The disease occurs all over the world, but is most common in warm climates.
 Leptospirosis can infect cattle, pigs, horses, dogs, and wild animals such as rodents (rats, mice), mongoose, and sea mammals.

-You can get Leptospirosis by swimming or wading in freshwater puddles, ponds, or streams contaminated with animal urine, or by coming into contact with wet soil or plants contaminated with animal urine.
+You can get Leptospirosis by swimming or wading in freshwater puddles, ponds, or streams contaminated with animal urine, or by encountering wet soil or plants contaminated with animal urine.
 The bacterium enters the body through broken skin or through the soft tissues on the insides of the mouth, nose, or eyes.
 You can also get it by direct contact to urine, blood, or tissues from an infected animal.
-Leptospirosis is not spread from person to person.
+Leptospirosis is rarely spread from person to person.

 If you have symptoms of Leptospirosis and possible exposure to infected water and/or animal urine, your healthcare provider may conduct a blood test to determine if you have been infected.

 A doctor can prescribe medicines to treat leptospirosis.
-The most effective antibiotic treatment is Doxycycline.
-If not treated, the patient can develop meningitis, kidney damage, or liver damage.
+Leptospirosis is treated with antibiotics, such as doxycycline or penicillin.
+If not treated, the patient can develop meningitis, respiratory distress, kidney damage, or liver damage.
 In rare cases, even death may occur.

 - Do not swim or wade in any freshwater streams or ponds in Hawaii, especially when you have open cuts or sores.
 Swimming with your head underwater also increases your risk of infection through the eyes, nose, and mouth.